Logarithmic Donaldson-Thomas theory: Moduli of target expansions

 we may take the common refinement of $\mathbb X_H$ with each of these three cone complex structures on $\mathbb X_G$ to obtain $\mathbb Y_G^\varphi$ to obtain $\mathbb Y_H^\lambda$, $\mathbb Y_H^\mu$, and $\mathbb Y_H^\varphi$.
 A definition chase reveals that $\mathbb Y_H^\varphi$ is the common refinement of $\mathbb Y_H^\lambda$ and $\mathbb Y_H^\mu$.
 Further, the common refinement of a $\mathsf{Aut}_G$-equivariant subdivisions of $\mathbb X_G$ remains equivariant.
 It follows that the preceding colimit construction can be run with the quotients $\mathbb Y_G^\varphi/\!/\mathsf{Aut}_G$.
 By construction, this cone space refines both $T^\lambda$ and $T^\mu$. \end{proof}

 \begin{remark} There is a broader context for the construction here that we have skirted around in order to keep the discussion concrete.
-The functor $|T|$ has been defined above on the monoid $\NN$, but it has a natural extension to all \textit{valuative monoids}.
+Given a cone complex $\Sigma$, the integer points in its topological realization is canonically identified with the $\NN$-valued points of the functor that $\Sigma$ defines on monoids.
+Precisely, $\Sigma$ defines the functor

+However, we notice that the $\NN$-valued points of $\Sigma$ and any complete subdivision of $\Sigma$ coincide.
+More generally, the functors coincide on all \textit{valuative monoids}.
+In this sense, although the construction of $T$ above is not canonical, the associated functor on \textit{valuative monoids} is canonical.
+One may view the discussion above as reverse engineering this.
+We take the integral points set $|T|$ to be the $\NN$-valued points of a putative set of cones $T^\lambda$ on all monoids, which we construct.
 Functors on valuative monoids (resp. valuative logarithmic schemes) often arise as inverse limits of cone complexes (resp. logarithmic schemes) along subdivisions (resp. logarithmic modifications).
 However, a functor defined directly on the valuative category needs to satisfy additional properties in order to arise in this fashion.
 Once these are satisfied, the functor in question, in our case $|T|$ is determined as a polyhedral complex up to refinement.
 Rather than working with the inverse limit directly, we work with the entire inverse system, making compatible choices to produce morphisms where necessary.
 There are, at this point, relatively few genuinely valuative approaches to moduli problems.
 The logarithmic Picard group is a notable exception~\cite{MW18}. \end{remark}